Department of Mathematics

 Our research interests include differential geometry and geometric analysis, symplectic and contact geometry, low-dimensional topology and geometric group theory.

-If you are interested in joining our group, as a PhD student or postdoc, see here for advertised positions.
+If you are interested in joining our group, as a postdoc, see here for advertised positions.

 The picture shows the level sets of a Morse function on the torus, courtesy of Wikipedia.
 Morse theory is a way of studying spaces by looking at the dynamics of gradient flows on them.
 An infinite-dimensional version, known as Floer theory is behind some of the powerful recent advances in symplectic topology and low-dimensional topology.